-The property forms part of an established residential area in the city of Dundee.
+The property forms part of an established residential area in the town of Brechin.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Overhead power lines and the A90/Kingsway are located within close proximity.
 The property was generally found to be in fair order having regard to its age and type.
 Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
-Walls: Non traditional 'Wimpey No-Fines' concrete wall construction.
-The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-The property has been altered by the removal of a wall and cupboard to provide the current open plan ground floor layout and by the enlargement of a window opening to accommodate the installation of French doors.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
-All ownership, access rights of way and maintenance liabilities over the shared access pend and all boundaries etc should be clarified.
+All ownership, access rights of way and maintenance liabilities over external pathways and boundaries should be clarified.